Dr Peter JS Jones

 Reader in Environmental Governance

 Department of Geography

 University College London (UCL)

 London WC1E 6BT

-- The race for vast remote ‘marine protected areas’ may be a diversion: article in The Conversation and The Guardian based on a new paper in Marine Policy (published version and copy of paper), coincides with President Obama's presentation of the new leader in the race for the world's largest MPA at the World Conservation Congress - see related news feature on TRT World (skip to 16:49) and Radio New Zealand.
+- The race for vast remote ‘marine protected areas’ may be a diversion: article in The Conversation and The Guardian based on a new paper in Marine Policy (published version and copy of paper).
 Department of Geography news article and press release on media coverage of this paper.

 - Recent critical analysis Open Access paper: Marine Spatial Planning in Reality: introduction and discussion paper in a special section of Marine Policy.
 Open Access link to paper

 - Coordinated the governance stream of recent international conference 10X20 (7-9 March 2016, Rome), including , drawing on the MPAG project.
 Led to Call to Action and Scientists' Consensus Statement.
 Further information